someoneinjd/t2sp/t2s/peppers/blas/README.md

-Our BLAS implementation follows the [CBLAS interface](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/blas-and-sparse-blas-routines/blas-routines/c-interface-conventions-for-blas-routines.html) of MKL.

-# Download the CBLAS interface
+# Download MKL for the BLAS interface

-The CBLAS interface files are included in a free distribution of MKL.
+The BLAS interface files are included in a free distribution of MKL.
 Download and install MKL [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html).

 Set up path to the MKL, for example: